 Telecom industry is all set for radical transformation with several challenges and opportunities.
 The year 2018 could set a pathbreaking phase for the industry with a potential for creating 8.3 million job opportunities in the next 5 years with greater penetration in the rural market, as quoted in the KPMG Report.
 While lower margins and reduced profits could be a challenge, initiatives like Digital India and Smart Cities will bring in widespread adoption of digital technologies.
-(The event is tentatively scheduled for 23rd February 2018)
+(The date of the event is yet to be finalized)

 In this backdrop, Voice&Data, in association with Telecom Sector Skill Council, is organizing a one-day seminar Telecom Manthan 2018.
 The seminar will bring on the same platform all the stakeholders, Business and technology Decision Makers along with Telco Ecosystem (service providers, hardware manufacturers), CXO’s of HR/Customer/Entrepreneur/BD/Ops/Networks/Training (service providers, hardware and software companies, manufacturers, app developers), start-ups, and policy makers to discuss the challenges and opportunities, debate and brainstorm ideas, and share experiences about how to build technology skills and capabilities that will help achieve the dream of Digital India, Make in India, Design in India, and Start up India.